mikolalysenko/TrimeshJS/README.md

 # trimesh.js

+(DEPRECATED WARNING:  I am currently in the process of splitting the functionality in trimesh.js up into smaller libraries.
+This is still an ongoing process.)

 ... is an ever expanding collection of algorithms for processing triangulated meshes in Javascript.

 ## Server side (node.js)